bitbank2/bb_epaper/README.md

 A few words about fonts<br>
 -----------------------<br>

-The library includes 3 fixed fonts (6x8, 8x8 and 12x16).
-The 12x16 is really a stretched+smoothed version of the 6x8 to save FLASH space.
+The library includes 4 fixed fonts (6x8, 8x8, 16x16 and 12x16).
+The 16x16 and 12x16 are really a stretched+smoothed version of the 6x8 to save FLASH space.
 To use more elaborate fonts with more extensive character support, use my BB_FONT format compressed bitmap fonts.
 This functionality is part of my Group5 compression library.<br>

 Black & White (& Red)<br>
 ------------------------<br>